Trois Mec

-Trois Mec (“three guys”) was a 24 seat Michelin star French restaurant in Los Angeles.
+Trois Mec (“three guys”) was a 24-seat Michelin-starred French restaurant in Los Angeles.
 Ludo Lefebvre, Vinny Dotolo and Jon Shook opened the restaurant in 2013 but was closed in 2020 due to the COVID-19 pandemic.
 They were nominated for the James Beard Foundation Award Best New Restaurant in 2014.
 It was opened inside a former strip mall pizza place.

-Tickets to dine on a five course meal were sold in the morning for just under $100.
+Tickets to dine on a five-course meal were sold in the morning for just under $100.